nodejs/TSC/TSC-Charter.md

 ## Section 1.
 Guiding Principle

 The Node.js project is part of the OpenJS Foundation.
-The project operates transparently, openly, collaboratively, and ethically.
+The project operates transparently, openly, collaboratively, and ethically, and in close partnership with the OpenJS Foundation and the broader ecosystem.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.